 - Use plain language when sending messages or memos to your stakeholders.
 You want the message to be well-understood.
-A good content generator or AI writing assistant can help you simplify complex professional terms where necessary.
+A good content generator or AI writer can help you simplify complex professional terms where necessary.

 - When you have data or complex information, you can use visual aids like graphs, tables, and charts for more clarity.

 Additionally, when explaining your audit findings and recommendations, indicate how they are connected to the audit objectives.
 This way, stakeholders can easily understand the relevance of your information.